Olaxan/dual-deserts/report.md

 Skipping chunks that are entirely occluded by neighbouring chunks, or that consists entirely of air would alleviate the problem slightly.
 However, this requires fairly advanced methods, and will not in itself be sufficent to achieve satisfactory performance.
 Reducing the vertex count of faraway chunks would speed up rendering slightly, but require more frequent re-meshing as the LOD level increases.
-It is also unlikely that rendering triangles is by itself the main performance bottleneck.
+It is also unlikely that rendering performance is by itself the main bottleneck.

 ### Octree Based LOD
 A better solution -- and a common one at that -- is to increase the size of distant terrain chunks, while retaining the same voxel volume size.